 Start Measuring Influencer Marketing ROI Like a Pro

-Before launching an influencer campaign, define your objectives.
+Before launching an influencer marketing campaign, define your objectives.
 Focus on the stage of your business, the price of your product, and the sales cycle you follow.
 Then, track both the quantitative KPIs (i.e., number of likes, sales, etc.) as well as the qualitative data (i.e., comment sentiment, follower authenticity, etc.) to extrapolate the true value of your influencer programs.